adarsh-raturi-github/Design_Patterns/README.md

 # Design_Patterns

-All these are examples of Head first design Patterns implemented in ts
+All these are examples of Head first design Patterns implemented in Typescript

+(New pattern will be included in each week)

 To run this example you need to install Typescript and ts-node